 Coronavirus Information for the Fielding Community

-Fielding has been a distributed learning model since its 1974 beginning.
-Therefore, we are very experienced at working remotely.
-Although we will be remote, we will remain at full strength, and do not anticipate any delay in service to our students and fulfilling our mission.
+Since our founding in 1974, Fielding has utilized a distributed learning model for delivering our graduate programs.
+As a result of this commitment, we are experienced at building a robust learning environment across geography.
+Since the onset of the pandemic, we continue to operate at full strength, and have not experienced any delay in service to our students and in fulfilling our mission.

-This page will be updated on a weekly basis or sooner if the situation calls for it.
+This page will be updated as the situation calls for it.

 - In person meetings and sessions: Please refer to the programs for updated information related to in person meetings.

 As we move through this uncertain period together, I am confident that we do all we can to support our students in meeting their academic goals and take care of each other in fulfilling our greater mission to provide a high quality learning environment.
 Although we have physical barriers just now, in the meantime we have digital bridges that will get us through this situation one day at a time.